 A multipurpose and stylish shoe, ballet flats look good on most women.
 A good pair of black flats is a staple of many women’s year-round wardrobes.
 Despite their fashion versatility, most ballet flats don’t have any arch support.
 Wearing shoes without support can lead to discomfort and unexpected health consequences.
 This puts a dark cloud over the seemingly perfect daytime shoe.
 Luckily, adding a pair of over-the-counter insoles like our Stride Short will transform your flats into supportive shoes in no time.

 Ballet flats are perfect for the office environment as they look great with most outfits.
 Plus, they’re more comfortable than high heels.
 Unlike heels, flats distribute your weight evenly over your foot, so you are less likely to develop conditions like hammer toe, bunions, or even stress fractures.
 While flats allow your foot to be flat on the ground, they still don't provide the structure your feet need.
 Most flats have thin soles, provide little or no shock absorption, and have minimal arch support.

 In city environments where we often walk to lunch or appointments, the lack of support is uncomfortable.
-Anyone who has walked any distance in ballet flats knows that they aren’t great for an active lifestyle.
+Anyone who has walked any distance in flats knows that they aren’t great for an active lifestyle.
 It’s no wonder that after a long day, all you want to do is put your feet up.
 Finding flats with good arch support is crucial for comfort and preventing pain or injury.